Heather Corinna replies:

 Is she enjoying what you ARE doing?
 THAT is what's important, and it's important that if she is, you let her have that, without pushing or working towards orgasm for her.
 It's about making her feel good, which ...

 What it might be time to do, really, is talk about if it really is working for her to be sexually active now.
 You say she started having sex with you because of peer pressure, but that it got better.
 But it's also pretty easy for heterosexual women to feel like once they start having any kind of sex with a male partner, if they don't keep on doing it, they're going to be sacrificing the whole relationship.
 That should never be true, sex should always be 100% optional every time someone has it, but it might be worth reminding her that sex is NOT a requirement.
-If she's got body image issues, if she's not finding most kinds of sex enjoyable, if she doesn't have any desire to even have sex by herself, it may well be that she's just not that into sex yet and may want to need more time.
+If she's got body image issues, if she's not finding most kinds of sex enjoyable, if she doesn't have any desire to even have sex by herself, it may well be that she's just not that into sex yet and may want or need more time.
 I'd be sure she knows that if that's the case, she should know all she needs to do is make that clear, and that you're glad to wait.

 If, after saying all that, she makes clear she IS enjoying partnered sex right now and wants to keep having it with you, then the best thing I can suggest is that for the times you want things to be about her pleasure, you really do let them be about her: not about YOUR need for her orgasm, not about your concerns for your sexual performance or your erection.
 About her, full-stop, about what activities SHE expresses really wanting to engage in (so long as they're activities you want to engage in, too: it's not like your wants and boundaries don't count during times things are about her), about her just enjoying herself without focusing on needing orgasm as a result, about her unique body and sexuality, as she discovers and shares it with you.
 If, say, it is an issue for her that erections don't tend to last for as long as people would like them to, or for as long as she wants vaginal intercourse to last for, then you could, for instance, talk about realistic expectations, and then other activities which can extend those same kinds of feelings for her, like manual sex with your fingers.
 If you like giving her oral sex, but that isn't something SHE likes -- or something she's comfortable enough with yet -- then don't push.
 Give her time, and allow her to go by her own comfort level.